 The Baobab series of scented candles almost always make my shortlists for they are always so striking to behold with their statement vessels.
 This one in particular is just perfect for a Christmas candle with its berry red glass (and berry and tonka fragrance) whose hand-engraved etchings appear almost golden when the flame dances away merrily inside.

-While room diffusers and room sprays are effective at providing a room with seasonal fragrance, they cannot always offer the decorative element that a scented candle can through its vessel.
-A case in point is this classic fine bone china Christmas candle by the masters at Wedgewood that is adorned with a silver fir tree and filled with spice-scented wax.
+While room diffusers and room sprays are effective at providing a room with seasonal fragrance, they can't always offer the decorative element that a scented candle can through its vessel.
+A case in point is this classic fine bone china Christmas candle by the masters at Wedgwood that is adorned with a silver fir tree and filled with spice-scented wax.

-The clue is in the name – this is a winter candle made for gifting be it to yourself or a loved one.
-Consciously crafted from rapeseed and soy wax, each of the three scented candles in this set are scented as deeply as the black glass vessels in which they’re presented.
+The clue is in the name—this is a winter candle made for gifting be it to yourself or a loved one.
+Consciously crafted from rapeseed and soy wax, each of the three eco-friendly candles in this set are scented as deeply as the black glass vessels in which they’re presented.
 My personal favourite for Christmas is Grove with its pine needle, eucalyptus and moss notes.

 BRAND: Evermore London